Dawg-amc/My-portfolio/README.md

-# Allan M. Chingombe — Personal Portfolio

-A personal portfolio website built for the **Web Technologies Practical 1** assignment at the Harare Institute of Technology.

 ## Project Description

 This is a multi-page personal portfolio website showcasing my background, technical skills, projects, and contact information.
 It is designed with a professional Navy & Gold colour scheme and is fully responsive across mobile, tablet, and desktop devices.